Teksta versija

 (1) The Law prescribes the rights and obligations of the authorities involved in the management of the European Union funds and the beneficiary, the procedures for the taking, contesting, and appeal of the decisions taken by the involved authorities, and also the amount of the State budget co-funding rate.

 Section 4.
-Management of the European Union Funds
+Management of European Union Funds

 Management of the European Union funds shall be the preparation, harmonisation, and approval of the necessary planning documents, the establishment of a management and control system of the European Union funds, the implementation of financial instruments, the development of the project application evaluation criteria, the selection of project applications, the control, auditing, monitoring, and assessment of the management and control system of European Union funds and projects, the approval of expenditures made within the projects, the preparation and submission of reviews to the European Commission, and also the development and maintenance of the Cohesion Policy Funds Management Information System.